 Career counselors can help students formulate or clarify career goals by providing intensive career counseling and career information.
 Counselors administer and interpret assessments to help students identify careers that match their skills, values, and interests.
 Students are then encouraged to research career opportunities and company information through literature and career resources provided at the Center, on the Career Services web pages, and the University Library.
+An on-line career library is available in the Career Services Channel in HPU Pipeline.
 Also, career plans can be formulated to meet the individual needs of the student.